alphagov/govuk-prototype-kit/README.md

 ### Running tests

 By default, the prototype kit does not install development dependencies.
-If you want to run tests, you will need to run `npm install --include=optional` first.
+If you want to run tests, you will need to run change directory to the `tests` folder and run `npm install` there.

 ### Security